chenaoxd/THUNetAutoLogin/README.md

 # THUNetAutoLogin

 ## How to use
+1. Set the `USERNAME` and `PASSWORD` in the line [5-6] of the `autologin.py` to your own acount setting.

-Simply run the code below in the code directory.
+2. Simply run the code below in the code directory.
 ```
 python add_crontab.py
 ```

+3. The script will auto run automatically each 15 minutes.

+If your want to change the frequency, you can edit the `crontab_entry` variable in the line 6 of the `add_crontab.py` by yourself according to the crontab format.
+Or simply change 15 to any number you want that less than 60.

 ## Requirements